Heute-journal

-heute-journal (roughly Today's Journal) is a television news magazine broadcast on ZDF, a national German television network.
+heute-journal (roughly Today's Journal) is a German television news program broadcast on ZDF.

 History

 The programme premiered on 2 January 1978 as a late weekday evening 20 minute program.
 Originally, it was broadcast at 9 p.m.
 Monday through Thursday and at 10 p.m. on Fridays.
 It has been broadcast at 9:45 p.m. since 1 January 1984.
 In 1991, the running time of the programme was extended to 30 minutes.
 15-minute editions were added on Saturdays (in 1992) and Sundays (in 2000).
 The running time of the programme is sometimes extended to one hour, to cover special events or particularly important stories.
 During football matches, a short edition of heute-journal is generally broadcast during the half-time break, eliminating the second news summary, stock market report and the final report (usually related to science or culture).

 The programme usually starts at 9:45pm and runs for 27 minutes, followed by a 3-minute weather forecast.
 On Fridays it starts at 10:00pm, after the Friday crime drama; on Saturdays it is usually broadcast from 10:45pm.